 - Personal Counselor is a great help.
 If you sign up for the Gleim CPA Review System, a personal counselor will be assign to take care of your needs in your CPA journey.
 These counselors are accounting gurus but they coordinate with the in-house experts to get you the answer, help tailor-made your study plans and cheer you up.

 - Affordable.
-The full 4-part CPA Review System costs just below $1,000 — most affordable among the major providers.
+The full 4-part CPA Review System costs $1,299 for premium version and $1,049 for traditional version (further 10% off here) — one of the most affordable among the full review course providers.

 - Books can be over whelming.
 It’s very detailed.
 While some of my readers really like the comprehensiveness, others seem to think it’s too lengthy.
 You will need to pick and choose what is necessary for you to study.

-- Excellent choice for those who prefer self-study but need occasional help through personal counselor.
+- Excellent choice for those who prefer self-study but need occasional help through personal counselor and accounting experts.

 - A great alternative to Wiley test bank if you are looking for additional online test practice questions.